Policy of standardisation: The effect of the law

-The hardest hit population group were the Sri Lankan Tamils, rather than the affluent Sinhalese of the rural and urban areas.
+The group worst effected by the policy were the Sri Lankan Tamils rather than the affluent Sinhalese of the rural and urban areas.
 Sinhalese historian C.R. de Silva stated that "ethnically there is little doubt that the major blow fell on Ceylon Tamils."
+K. M. de Silva observed that the discriminatory nature of the policy "caused enormous harm to ethnic relations."

-In 1969, the Northern Province, which was largely populated by Tamils and comprised 7% of the population of the country, provided 27.5 percent of the entrants to science-based courses in Sri Lankan universities.
+In 1969, the Northern Province, which was largely populated by Tamils and comprised 7% of the country's population, provided 27.5% of the entrants to science-based courses in Sri Lankan universities.
 By 1974, this was reduced to 7%.
-However, Tamils were underrepresented in university as a whole in 1970, constituting 21.6% of the population, but holding only 16% of the places.
+However, Tamils as a whole were underrepresented in universities in 1970, with only 16% of the students being Tamils despite constituting 21.6% of the country's population.
+In 1969, the Western Province provided 67.5% of admissions to science-based courses.
+This reduced to 27% in 1974 after a further law came into effect in 1973.

-The Indian Tamils had not gained from standardisation, despite having "the poorest schooling facilities on the island".
+The Indian Tamils had not gained from standardisation despite having "the poorest schooling facilities on the island".

-Ratnajeevan Hoole in a letter to the Washington Times recounts:
+Sri Lankan Tamil academic Ratnajeevan Hoole recounted the following in a letter to The Washington Times:

-In 1969, the Western Province provided 67.5 percent of admissions to science-based courses.
-This reduced to 27% in 1974, after a further law came into effect in 1973.

-In 1971, a system of standardisation of marks was introduced for admissions to the universities, obviously directed against Tamil-medium students.
-K. M. de Silva describes it as follows:

-He observes that by doing this in such an obviously discriminatory way, 'the United Front Government of the 1970s caused enormous harm to ethnic relations.'

-This was not the end; in 1972 the 'district quota system' was introduced, again to the detriment of the Sri Lankan Tamil people.
+This was not the end; in 1972 the "district quota system" was introduced, again to the detriment of the Sri Lankan Tamil people.
 The Sinhalese historian C.R. de Silva wrote:

-Singapore's founding Prime minister Lee Kuan Yew, one of Asia's most respected statesman summarized the negative effect of the policy: